kbengine/kbengine/kbe/src/lib/python/Doc/c-api/unicode.rst

    and sequences work well.
 Unmapped character ordinals (ones which cause a :exc:`LookupError`) are left untouched and are copied as-is.

+   .. deprecated-removed:: 3.3 4.0
+      Part of the old-style :c:type:`Py_UNICODE` API.

+   ..
+XXX replace with what?

+.. c:function:: PyObject* PyUnicode_EncodeCharmap(const Py_UNICODE *s, Py_ssize_t size, \
+                              PyObject *mapping, const char *errors)

+   Encode the :c:type:`Py_UNICODE` buffer of the given *size* using the given *mapping* object and return a Python string object.
+Return *NULL* if an exception was raised by the codec.

+   .. deprecated-removed:: 3.3 4.0
+      Part of the old-style :c:type:`Py_UNICODE` API; please migrate to using :c:func:`PyUnicode_AsCharmapString`.

 MBCS codecs for Windows